 31. PLANT PHYSIOLOGY.
 Either term.
 Credit four hours.
-Prerequisites, Botany 1, or biology, and introductory chemistry.
+Prerequisite, Botany 1, or biology, and introductory chemistry.
 Lectures, T Th 10.
 Laboratory, T Th 2-4:30, W F 2-4:30, or M 2-4:30, S 8-10:30.
 Mr. CLARK.

-Designed to acquaint the student with the general principles of plant physiology.
+This course is designed to acquaint the student with the general principles of plant physiology.
 Topics such as water relations, photosynthesis, translocation, digestion, respiration, mineral nutrition, growth, and reproduction are studied in detail.
-Particular emphasis, both in laboratory and in classroom, on discussion of principles and their application to plants.
+Particular emphasis is placed, both in laboratory and in classroom, on discussion of principles and their application to plants.

 112. FRESHWATER ALGAE.
 Fall term.
 Credit three hours.
-Prerequisite, Course 1 or its equivalent.
+Prerequisite, course I or its equivalent.
 Lectures, T Th 11.
 Laboratory, F 2-4:30.
 Mr. KINGSBURY.